Michael Massey Player Props: Royals vs. Reds

 Michael Massey At The Plate

-- Massey has picked up a hit in 50.0% of his 58 games this year, with multiple hits in 17.2% of them.
+- Massey has reached base via a hit in 29 games this year (of 59 played), and had multiple hits in 10 of those games.

-- He has gone deep in 6.9% of his games this year, and 2% of his trips to the plate.
+- He has homered in 6.8% of his games this year, and 2% of his plate appearances.

+- In 25.4% of his games this year, Massey has had at least one RBI.
+He's picked up more than one in 8.5%.

+- He has scored at least one run 14 times this season (23.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.